npcooley/SynContainer/README.md

 * DECIPHER
 * SynExtend

 It contains a few additional R packages as well dependencies for these major five.
-BLAST `2.11.0` and HMMER `3.3.2` are included as well, and their executables have been added to the default PATH.
+BLAST, HMMER, and MCL are included as well, and their executables have been added to the default PATH.
 This container is currently built from `r-base:4.1.0`.

+Versions:
+1. BLAST `2.11.0`
+2. HMMER `3.3.2`
+3. MCL `14-137`
+4. Bioconductor `3.13`

-Details on SynExtend can be found [here](http://bioconductor.org/packages/release/bioc/html/SynExtend.html).
+Details on SynExtend can be found [here](http://bioconductor.org/packages/release/bioc/html/SynExtend.html), and details on DECIPHER can be found [here](https://www.bioconductor.org/packages/release/bioc/html/DECIPHER.html).

-It can be tested and used locally with `docker pull npcooley/synextend:1.3.0` and `docker run -i -t --rm synextend sh`.
+It can be tested and used locally with `docker pull npcooley/synextend:1.3.1` and `docker run -i -t --rm synextend sh`.

 It can be used as a singularity container on the OSG by specifying: